 Florida’s homeschool journey is an evolving process.
 Stay informed, stay organized, and most importantly, enjoy the process of guiding your child through a personalized educational experience.

-Whether you are just starting or have been homeschooling for years, the Sunshine State welcomes you with freedoms and opportunities that make every day an educational adventure.
+Whether you’re just starting or have been homeschooling for years, the Sunshine State welcomes you with freedoms and opportunities that make every day an educational adventure.
 Dive in, stay flexible, and let your child’s love for learning shine.